JetBrains/intellij-sdk-docs/topics/appendix/api_notable/api_notable_list_2021.md

 Simplified API for `CustomComponentAction`
 : Use new method `updateCustomComponent(Component, Presentation)` to synchronize given Presentation and component state.

+Highlighting API exposes priority range
+: Use `getPriorityRange()` in `AnnotationSession`/`LocalInspectionToolSession` to optimize highlighting for coarse-grained files (e.g., `PsiPlainTextFile` files with single node).

 ## 2021.2

 ### IntelliJ Platform 2021.2